-What I like about this particular translator is that it is a talking version, so you won't have to deal with blank stares when you mispronounce a word.
-It also features a currency and metric converter, calculator, alarm clock, calendar, voice memo recording and eight travel games.
+What is particularly good about this particular translator is that it is a talking version, so you won't have to deal with blank stares when you mispronounce a word.
+It also features a currency and metric converter, calculator, alarm clock, calendar, voice memo recording, and eight travel games.

 In France, you walk.
 You walk to shop.
 You walk along the Seine.
 You walk to attractions.
-And when you get to those attractions, you walk up 10 flights of spiral stairs.
+And when you get to those attractions, you walk up 10 flights of spiral stairs or spend hours wandering through the galleries of museums.
 This is the best investment you can make before your trip.
 Get a nice pair of high-quality walking shoes.
 If you don't have the cash, at least get a couple pairs of walking inserts.
-Trust me.
-You will thank me later.

 The worst feeling is to be in France, lost, and only have a limited grasp of the language.
 Avoid such mishaps with a very good France map, which is absolutely crucial if you plan to drive at all.
-Buying a map while in France, it will be tough to find one in English, so get it before you go.
-Consult this list of top road maps of France.
+There are lots of versions, so check them out before you go to make sure you have the map that you can easily use.

-If you're driving I recommend that you buy two kinds of maps.
+If you're driving it's a good idea to buy two kinds of maps.
 Try the Michelin maps in book form for very detailed journeys.
-And also get the large map to show the whole country in one easy way and work out where you are going.
+And also get the Michelin large map to show the whole country in one easy way and work out where you are going.

 For increased security in a foreign land, many people feel much better having an alarm.
 Wedge this under your hotel door or train compartment door and, if it opens, an alarm will sound. it just gives you extra peace of mind when traveling abroad.

-This may not seem crucial, but trust me on this one (especially if you are planning to visit Paris during the rainy/windy season, which some years can seem to run from January through December).
+This may not seem crucial, but this is worth investigating (especially if you are planning to visit Paris during the rainy/windy season, which some years can seem to run from January through December).
 It is also quite important to get a good umbrella.
-I've had plenty of compact, travel umbrellas bite the dust under Parisian winds.
-This one is sturdy, and specially vented so the wind won't flip it inside out.
+Everybody has had plenty of compact, travel umbrellas that bite the dust under Parisian winds.
+This one is sturdy and specially vented so the wind won't flip it inside out.

 As anyone who has traveled around France by train knows, versatile luggage is crucial.
-I prefer the rolling tote because it can be carried on your shoulder or rolled through the airports or train stations when your shoulders feel like they are about to burn right off.
+The rolling tote is preferable because it can be carried on your shoulder or rolled through the airports or train stations when your shoulders feel like they are about to burn right off.
 This model is nice because it is compact enough to fit under the airplane seat, but also has side pockets to quickly reach passport and boarding pass.